byui-cse/cse212-csharp/docs/lesson04/teach.md

 ### II.
 PROBLEM 2 - CUSTOMER SERVICE QUEUE
   1. Download the following code and load into your code editor: [file here]() (Note: Do not read through the code first.
 Instead, proceed with the instructions below).

-  2. The Customer_Service class maintains a queue of records that include the name, account ID, and the problem.
+  2. The CustomerService class maintains a queue of records that include the name, account ID, and the problem.
 Here are the detailed requirements (which can not be changed):

      1. The user shall specify the maximum size of the Customer Service Queue when it is created.
 If the size is invalid (less than or equal to 0) then the size shall default to 10.

-     2. The add_new_customer function shall enqueue a new customer into the queue.
+     2. The AddNewCustomer method shall enqueue a new customer into the queue.

      3. If the queue is full when trying to add a customer, then an error message will be displayed.

-     4. The serve_customer function shall dequeue the next customer from the queue and display the details.
+     4. The ServeCustomer function shall dequeue the next customer from the queue and display the details.

      5. If the queue is empty when trying to serve a customer, then an error message will be displayed.